nickzoic/nick.zoic.org/art/writing-an-apple-2-game-in-2021-4/index.md

 Alternatively, we could encode barriers as a separate bitmask, or as simple exclusion rules stored alongside the map, for example for each row keep a list of columns which are forbidden.
 We can make the map just slightly narrower to give us space for this stuff at the end of every row.

+## Sprite Rendering

+Sprites need to be rendered from back to front so that they occlude each other correctly.
+The easiest way is probably to render them in ascending order of bottom row.
+Some of them move around though: this could either be done by maintaining a sorted list of sprites, or by scanning through the list of sprites 24 times.

 ## Sprite Collisions